Packing problems

 Packing problems are a class of optimization problems in mathematics that involve attempting to pack objects together into containers.
 The goal is to either pack a single container as densely as possible or pack all objects using as few containers as possible.
 Many of these problems can be related to real-life packaging, storage and transportation issues.
 Each packing problem has a dual covering problem, which asks how many of the same objects are required to completely cover every region of the container, where objects are allowed to overlap.

-In a bin packing problem, you are given:
+In a bin packing problem, people are given: